fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 => [1, 4, 9, 16]
 ```
 ### Select
-If we want to filter specific elements from an array, we can use the `select` method.
-This method iterates over an array and *returns a new array* that includes items based on the *truthiness* of the block's return value.
+If we want to filter specific elements from an array or hash, we can use the `select` method.
+This method iterates over an array or hash and *returns a new collection* (either hash or array) that includes items based on the *truthiness* of the block's return value.

 To perform selection, `select` evaluates the return value of the block for each iteration.